Anime Wearable Art on Knit Baby Clothes

 Anime Art Drawings from Grade School Days

 Look closely at some of her early grade school drawings and see the hidden bunnies, mice, pandas, kitties and other anime animals.
-These special anime characters can now be found on Shastina’s knit baby clothes for sale in the Knit Trees online store under One of a Kind Anime Knits ~ Knits for Babies and Toddlers.
+These special anime characters can now be found on Shastina’s knit baby clothes for sale in the Knit Trees online store under One of a Kind Anime Knits ~ Hand Painted Knits Amine Art

 “Dirty Bunny” was one of her favorite anime characters and can be found in many early drawings.
 Go to the online Knit Tree Store to find a “Dirty Bunny” Toddler knit cotton pullover.
 “Mister Mouse” knit cotton 2T pullover can be found there too.